 This Tutorial Explains the Types, Features, Comparison of Functional vs Non Functional Requirements and Business vs Functional Requirements With Examples:

 Functional requirements define what a software system should do.
 It defines a function of a software system or its module.
 Functionality is measured as a set of inputs to the system under test to the output from the system.

 Functional requirement implementation in a system is planned in the System Design phase whereas, in case of Non-functional requirements, it is planned in the System Architecture document.
 The functional requirement supports generating the non-functional requirements.

 - Functional Vs Non Functional Requirements

-Let us understand what are functional requirements with the help of examples-
+Let us understand the functional requirements with the help of examples:

 Example: In an Automotive ADAS project, a surround-view system functional requirement could be “Rear Camera should detect a threat or object”.
 Non- functional requirements here could be “how quickly the alert to a user should be displayed when a threat is detected by camera sensors”.